pgmmpk/bbb_pru_adc/README.md

 `speed` - ADC capture speed as a clock divider value.
 Fastest is `speed=0`, capturing at about 15KHz.
 In many applications 15KHz is just too much data (hard to process), and `speed` can be set to other values.
 For example, setting `speed=9` will capture 10 times slower (at about 1.5KHz).

 `channels` - which AIN pins (aka channels) to capture.
+This is a list of 1 to 8 unique values, representing the AIN pins to read.
+Note that values in the output buffer are layed out in the same order as `channels`.

 `max_num` - limits the number of readings per buffer.
-This is an advanced functionality, see the section below.
+This is advanced functionality, see the section below.
 Deafult is 0 that disables this limit.

 `target_delay` - target number of PRU cycles (5ns per cycle) per capture.
 This allows one to fine-tune